-- The provision of information: standard traffic performance report, standard monitoring report and standard provision of information on traffic performance (see section 26 of Appendix 23). - m.
-The possibility of accepting or rejecting the causes of train deviations assigned to railway undertakings via the Approval Monitoring application (see section 29 of Appendix 23).
+- The provision of information: standard traffic performance report, standard monitoring report and standard provision of information on traffic performance (see item 27 of Appendix 23). - m.
+The possibility of accepting or rejecting the causes of train deviations assigned to railway undertakings via the Approval Monitoring application (see item 30 of Appendix 23).